 In conclusion, this work broadens the understanding of the issue of partisan bias in the Electoral College in providing a fuller analysis of the institutional mechanisms of the Electoral College.
 First, the various sources of potential bias in the Electoral College (cheap votes and wasted votes) are clarified.

-Second, each of these sources of potential bias are examined and do not present a significant advantage in favor of the Republican or Democratic Party, which supports the previous findings of Grofman and Brunell [14] and Destler.
-[15]
+Second, each of these sources of potential bias are examined and do not present a significant advantage in favor of the Republican or Democratic Party, which supports the previous findings of Grofman and Brunell (1997) and Destler (1996).
 Third, the analysis suggest the erroneous perception of a Republican Bias in the Electoral College which persists is likely due to the Party's advantage in smaller states (which contributed substantially to Bush's 2000 Electoral College victory) and their historical popular vote success combined with the tendency of our winner take all system to artificially inflate the victorious candidate's Electoral College margin.

 While the potential for bias within the institution of the Electoral College is clearly high, neither party over the last half century has been able to consistently take advantage of these potential advantages.
-This is likely due to the fact that presidential candidates and the parties they represent are rational political actors which understand the opportunities and problems of the institutional structure which they work under.
+This is likely due to the fact that Presidential Candidates and the parties they represent or rational political actors which understand the opportunities and problems of the institutional structure which they work under.
 Through the use of sophisticated polling and the strategic allocation of campaign resources each party is able to diminish the inherent inefficiencies which confront their candidate and party.
 This has been most vividly displayed in the most recent Presidential elections with the amount of attention and resources each campaign committed to swing states.
-The Democratic Party knows they are unlikely to achieve an electoral victory in solidly Republican states such as Wyoming and North Dakota and the Republican Party recognizes they are unlikely to achieve electoral success in solidly Democratic states such as California and Massachusetts, so neither party waste limited resources in these states.
-[16] Ultimately, each party's presidential candidate expends their limited resources (time and money) rationally and as a result the level of partisan bias in the Electoral College is severely restricted.
+The Democratic Party knows they are unlikely to achieve an electoral victory in solidly Republican states such as Wyoming and North Dakota and the Republican Party recognizes they are unlikely to achieve electoral success in solidly Democratic states such as California and Massachusetts, so neither party waste limited resources in these states (Shaw 1999; Althaus, Nardulli et al. 2002; Reeves, Chen et al. 2004).
+Ultimately, each party's presidential candidate expends their limited resources (time and money) rationally and as a result the level of partisan bias in the Electoral College is severely restricted.